-The accountant is a vital part of an association management’s professional team.
-A staff member or volunteer may take care of the bookkeeping for the association, but the certified public accountant is needed to conduct an audit at the end of the year.
+The accountant is a vital part of every association management’s professional team.
+A staff member or volunteer may take care of the bookkeeping for the association, but the certified public accountant is needed to conduct an audit at the end of each year.
 In addition, the accountant:

 - Conducts association financial audits.